libvips/libvips/README.md

 # Building from source

 libvips uses the [Meson build system](https://mesonbuild.com), version 0.56 or later.
-We suggest installing [`ninja`](https://ninja-build.org) for fast compiles, but meson will use whatever make-like tool you have available.
+Meson can use [`ninja`](https://ninja-build.org), Visual Studio or XCode as a backend, so you'll also need one of them.

 libvips must have `build-essential`, `pkg-config`, `libglib2.0-dev`, `libexpat1-dev`.
 See the **Dependencies** section below for a full list